Where to get your fix of BJJ news, tips and techniques in 2023

 BJJ Spirits and Submission Spirits were two Japanese magazines focusing on BJJ.
 They were popular because of the attached DVDs featuring techniques, interviews and more.

 BJJ Legends was a popular magazine which started in 2009 and featured interviews with big names in the BJJ community such as Royce Gracie.
 It also included a DVD with techniques, interviews and fights.
-It now exists as a website which unfortunately hasn’t had anything published on it since early 2019.
+It now exists as a website which unfortunately hasn’t had anything substantial published on it in years.

-It also has a YouTube channel with lots of rare older content featuring greats like Rickson Gracie, Marcelo Garcia and more.
+It also had a YouTube channel with lots of rare older content featuring greats like Rickson Gracie, Marcelo Garcia and more.